Oire/Iridium-php/README.md

 * All expiration times are internally stored as UTC timestamps.
 * Expiration times are set, compared and formatted according to the time of the PHP server, so you won't be in trouble even if your PHP and database server times are different for some reason.
+* Expiration time with value `0` makes your token eternal, so it never expires until you revoke it manually.
 * Microseconds for expiration times are ignored for now, their support is planned for a future version.

 #### Encrypt Additional Information

 You may store some sensitive data in the additional information for the token such as old and new e-mail address and similar things.
 **Note**!
 Do **not** store plain-text passwords in this property, it can be decrypted!
-Passwords must not be decryptable, they must be hashed instead.
+Passwords must not be decryptable, they must be *hashed* instead.
 If you need to handle passwords, use the Password class, it is suitable for proper password hashing (see above).
 You may store password hashes in this property, though.
 If your additional info contains sensitive data, you can encrypt it.
 To do this, you first need to have an Iridium symmetric key (see above):

 ```php